You are here

 Stefan Heym had his last book published.
 The work titled Der Winter unseres

 Mißvergnügens.
-(The Winter of our Discontent)
+(The Winter of our Discontent) described what had gone on

 behind the propaganda scenes when the singer-songwriter Wolf Biermann was